Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

 \subsection{Effectiveness of Components in DDALS}

 We conduct an ablation study to further assess the effectiveness of four components of DDALS, including CP, LSS, Degrade and FSS.
-To independently assess their effectiveness, four different variants of DDALS are proposed and tested on benchmarks of LAB:
+Regarding the SFE, we can observe significant distinctions in the results between DDALS(O) and other variants in Table \ref{result:LAB} and Table \ref{result:APP}.
+To independently assess their effectiveness, four different variants of the original DDALS are tested on the instances of Lab: